hyraxbio/ember-skeleton/tests/dummy/app/templates/docs/default-options.md

 ## Theme icon defaults

-Allows you to define default settings for use by the <LinkTo @route="docs.helpers.theme-icon">`ember-skeleton/theme-icon-string` helper</LinkTo>.
+Allows you to define default settings for use by the <LinkTo class="docs-md__a" @route="docs.helpers.theme-icon">`ember-skeleton/theme-icon-string` helper</LinkTo>.
 The helper will check if the value of the first argument is present in any of the `matchStrings` arrays, and will return the corresponsing `returnString`.

 <DocsSnippet @name="theme-icon-app-defaults.js" @language="javascript" />